thehottgame/theHoTTGameGuide/docs/source/1-fundamental-group/quest-0.rst

 You can see this as defining the circle via a CW-complex.

-.. topic:: Type theory notation
+.. admonition:: Type theory notation

    In general ``a : A`` is read as ``a`` is a point in the space ``A``.